 Supportive elements are there to improve the understanding of other elements or the layout itself, not to promote themselves, hence they cannot be as loud or dominant as the interactive elements are.
 That is, they can't compete with the interactive elements for visibility; otherwise, they would hijack the users’ attention.
 They there to help the user to figure out quickly what an interactive element is or what a section is about.
 If they trigger the question: 'What is it?', then they were either chosen incorrectly, placed incorrectly or are just plain wrong.
 When chosen well, they create a quiet background for the interactive elements, helping them to convey the value of the platform to the visitors.

-Extended explanation on the Supportive layer
+Extended explanation on the Supportive UI elements

 - Textual elements